JohnPaulinePineda/Portfolio_Project_43/docs/index.md

 5. Geographic Coordinates from [Geodatos](https://www.geodatos.net/en/coordinates/)
 6. Global Map Shape File from [GeoJson-Maps](https://geojson-maps.ash.ms/)

-This study hypothesized that various death rates by major cancer types contain inherent patterns and structures within the data, enabling the grouping of similar countries and the differentiation of dissimilar ones.
+This study hypothesized that mortality rates by major cancer types contain inherent patterns and structures within the data, enabling the grouping of similar countries and the differentiation of dissimilar ones.

+Subsequent analysis and modelling steps involving data understanding, data preparation, data exploration, model development, model validation and model presentation were individually detailed below, with all the results consolidated in a [<span style="color: #FF0000"><b>Summary</b></span>](#Summary) provided at the end of the document.

+### 1.1.1 Study Objectives <a class="anchor" id="1.1.1"></a>

+**The main objective of the study is to develop a clustering model with an optimal number of clusters that could recognize patterns and relationships among cancer mortality rates across countries, allowing for a deeper understanding of the inherent and underlying data structure when evaluated against supplementary information on lifestyle factors and geolocation.**

+Specific objectives are given as follows:

+* Obtain an optimal subset of observations and predictors by conducting data quality assessment and feature selection, excluding cases or variables noted with irregularities and applying preprocessing operations most suitable for the downstream analysis

+* Develop multiple clustering models with optimized hyperparameters in terms of the number of clusters through through internal resampling validation

+* Select the final clustering model among candidates based on its ability to quantify the compactness and separation of clusters

+* Interpret clusters based on inter-cluster patterns and intra-cluster dissimilarities

+* Conduct a post-hoc exploration of the results to provide general insights on the relationship and association among and between the formulated clusters

+### 1.1.2 Outcome <a class="anchor" id="1.1.2"></a>

 Due to the unspervised learning nature of the analysis, there is no target variable defined for the study.

+### 1.1.3 Descriptors <a class="anchor" id="1.1.2"></a>

-The clustering descriptor variables for the study are:
+The clustering descriptors are the primary variables to be evaluated in formulating the clusters for segmenting the countries in the study.

+Detailed descriptions for each individual clustering descriptor are provided as follows:
 * <span style="color: #FF0000">PROCAN</span> - Age-standardized prostate cancer death rates, per 100K population (2019)
 * <span style="color: #FF0000">BRECAN</span> - Age-standardized breast cancer death rates, per 100K population (2019)
 * <span style="color: #FF0000">CERCAN</span> - Age-standardized cervical cancer death rates, per 100K population (2019)